 Health and social care research should be done with and for everyone.
 This is a guiding principle of the HRA’s strategy.

-- we have made a Shared Commitment to Public Involvement in health and social care research and are now working with all of the partners to embed excellent public involvement, which has been shown to improve the quality of health and social care research.
-The commitment explicitly states that we will work together to support improvements in equality, diversity and inclusion in public involvement and we will work together and share best practice
+We have made a Shared Commitment to Public Involvement in health and social care research and are now working with all of the partners to embed excellent public involvement, which has been shown to improve the quality of health and social care research.
+The commitment explicitly states that we will work together to support improvements in equality, diversity, and inclusion in public involvement.
+It also states that we will work together and share best practice and promote the UK standards for Public Involvement.

 Resources